Up to 60% off sofas & mattresses — limited‑time deals.

 Sectionals

-• The chaise doesn’t block the main walkway
+• Make sure the chaise does not block the main walkway.

-• The corner seat still has reasonable sightlines to the focal point
+• Check that the corner seat still has a reasonable line to the focal point.

-• Where does the walkway go when it’s open?
+• Where does the walkway go when the bed is open?

-• Where do people set drinks and phones at night?
+• Where do drinks, phones, and glasses land at night?

-• Does the open position block the room’s exit route?
+• Does the open bed cut off the easiest exit route?

 Action Summary

-• Choose the room’s primary focal point and place the sofa to support it.
+• Choose the room’s main focal point and place the sofa to support it.

-• Tape the sofa footprint, then walk the real paths you use every day.
+• Tape out the footprint and walk the routes you use every day.

-• Keep at least one comfortable conversation pair within easy speaking distance.
+• Keep at least one conversation pair within easy speaking distance.

 FAQs